USC Davis School of Gerontology

 Adjunct Clinical Professor: Robert M. Tager, M.D.

-Clinical Assistant Professors: Aaron Hagedorn, Ph.D.; Freddi Segal-Gidan, Ph.D.
+Instructional Assistant Professors: Aaron Hagedorn, Ph.D.; Carin B. Kreutzer, Ed.D.; Freddi Segal-Gidan, Ph.D.; George Shannon, Ph.D.

 Emeritus Associate Professor: Phoebe Liebig, Ph.D.

-The School of Gerontology offers several graduate degrees including: a Master of Science in Gerontology; a Master of Aging Services Management; a Master of Arts in Gerontology; a Master of Long Term Care Administration (with the Marshall School of Business and the Price School of Public Policy).
+The School of Gerontology offers several graduate degrees including a Master of Science in Gerontology; a Master of Aging Services Management; a Master of Arts in Gerontology; a Master of Long Term Care Administration (with the Marshall School of Business and the Price School of Public Policy) and a Master of Science in Nutrition, Healthspan and Longevity.
 All master’s degrees are offered online and onsite.
-The School of Gerontology offers the premiere Ph.D. in Gerontology program in the nation.
+The School of Gerontology offers the premier Ph.D. in Gerontology program in the nation.
 The program is not offered online.
 The school also offers a Ph.D. in the Biology of Aging.
 Non-degree graduate students may complete 16 units of gerontology and be awarded a graduate level certificate in gerontology (also available online).

 Master’s degree students may pursue one of several dual degrees, which are jointly offered with other professional schools.
 These are the Master of Science in Gerontology and the Master of Business Administration (M.S./MBA) with the Marshall School of Business; the Master of Science in Gerontology and the Juris Doctor (M.S./J.D.) with the Gould School of Law; the Master of Science in Gerontology and the Master of Public Administration (M.S./MPA), the Master of Science in Gerontology and the Master of Health Administration (M.S./MHA), and the Master of Science in Gerontology and the Master of Planning (M.S./MPl) with the Price School of Public Policy; the Master of Science in Gerontology and the Master of Social Work (M.S./MSW) with the School of Social Work; and the Master of Science in Gerontology and the Doctor of Pharmacy (M.S./Pharm.D.) with the School of Pharmacy.